 I have a couple of friends who post selfies about stages of their life, or every once in while when they feel like it.
 I’m not talking to you.
 Hundreds.
-Fake accounts to try out 350 selfies, a panacea of self-indulgent spam all to see which pouty face plays best with a test audience.
+Fake accounts to try out 350 selfies, a panacea of self-indulgent spam all designed to see which pouty face plays best with a test audience.

-I’m coming on a little strong because I promised I would and so the question for all of us is, in light of our addictions to our our phones and our media, how self-absorbed do we want to become?
-Once the sex robots are sold on Amazon its going to be difficult to get anyone to listen for a decade, so we need to figure this out now.
+I’m coming on a little strong because we promised we would, and so the question for all of us is, in light of our addictions to our phones and our media, how self-absorbed do we want to become?
+Once the sex robots are sold on Amazon it’s going to be difficult to get anyone to listen for a decade, so we need to figure this out now.
 Our virtual existence allows us increasingly to confirm those neurotransmitters that are in the process of hardwiring humanities next phase of existence.
 It doesn’t take a rocket scientist (who incidentally wouldn’t know a thing about this topic so why do you care about their opinion) to know that we are blindly marching into the i-Store, blissfully yet unaware of the effects of such catastrophic technological and cultural changes on our perceptions of reality, and that’s not even mentioning the effect of lassoing our wills to our technology (and that phone I panic over when I forget it at a restaurant).

 If you are having a crippling struggle with insecurity please talk to someone.
 If you are feeling a little bit narcissisty it is important for you and the people you love to have an accurate barometer for your behaviour.
 Recognize you have a problem and deal with it.
 The real reason that many people do not move beyond their defining dysfunction is because it’s damn hard and takes years.
 Most people don’t change because it’s too much work with little interim reward.
 We’re all insecure but if it is affecting your life to such a degree that you need validation from anonymous stranger-friends in the virtual world than recognize you have an issue and do something about it.
 You’re better than that, at least for now, and you don’t need 120 pictures of your blowfish lips to prove it.
-Let’s just say it – you’re definitely getting uglier the older you get so lets all just deal with it and agree to keep lying to each other until it doesn’t matter anymore.
+Let’s just say it – you’re definitely getting uglier the older you get, so lets all just deal with it and agree to keep lying to each other until it doesn’t matter anymore.

 Which brings us to the point of this rant – it is my absolute belief that the secret of life (for me) is caring less what people who don’t matter think about me.
 I’ve had people who alleged they were my friends say atrocious things to my face and behind my back, and Counsellor Scott has worked this through and screw you.
 I’m good.
-I remember the first time someone slammed me hard on this site, before I understood about trolls.
+I remember the first time someone slammed me hard on the internet, before I understood about trolls.
 It hurt my feelings.
 I’m a Canadian so I was looking for something much more passive-aggressive.
 My goal is to care less, not more, about the opinions of people who did not have my best interests at heart.

 I’m fairly certain that someday that negative stuff sets in for good.
 Old people that complain all the time and middle-aged folks who are angry at the government and can find fault in any kind of happiness.
 Older adults that are still cripplingly anxious, talking about drivel that is mind-numbingly boring.
 Just kill me.
 Then again, some of us have grown up as entitled little prima donnas and honestly believe we are inherently better than other people.
 That stuff infects your soul.
 The beautiful people have other problems that I mostly don’t care about.
 You’re privileged, deal with it.
 Next.